Field Mag may receive a minor commission from purchases made via affiliate links.

 Type of Shower

 From battery-powered, to gravity-fed, to electrically-pumped, camping shower systems come with different “power” sources.
 Obviously, some options—like an electric pump—are more convenient than others, but may not be as practical for all camping setups.
 If you have a camping rig with a generator or power bank, an electric pump is the way to go so you don’t have to work for your shower.
-But if you take a more simple approach to camping or are backpacking, a gravity bag or battery-powered shower will be your best bet.
+But if you take a more simple approach to car camping or are backpacking, a gravity bag or battery-powered shower will be your best bet.
+You might also consider whether or not you want to use a shower tent—like this Kelty model—and whether the shower you're looking at is compatible with it or needs some sort of adapter.

 Most showers are solar heated, but one notable exception on this list is heated with propane.
 Solar heated showers are best for most campers and will provide sufficiently warm water, but if you live out of your vehicle (looking at you #vanlifers) and need a semi-permanent solution, you should consider a propane-heated shower for greater control over your shower temperature.